redris96/LARA/Readme.txt

 It requires tensorflow for python3.

 Running Code
-The code can be run manually by using aspect_segmentation or regression.
-But, it has all been incorporated into a website, included is a web2py folder. cd into it and run ./web2py and go to localhost:8000/LARA and it should give you a form to write your own review.
+The code can be run manually by using aspect_segmentation But, it has all been incorporated into a website, included is a web2py folder. cd into it and run ./web2py and go to localhost:8000/LARA and it should give you a form to write your own review.
 On submitting it, it would give the results.
 Note: Make sure all dependacies are satisfied.

+NOTE: The original paper used regression to calculate weight for each aspect.
+But we couldn't make it work, so we used the sentiment analysis module from nltk to rate individual aspects.
+The Regression.py does not work, we just left it there for referece.
+Use aspect_segmentation.py to run the actual code.
+If you can make the regression work and contribute to the project it would be great.